-When using iCloud Drive, it's important to ensure you have enough space in your iCloud account.
+When using iCloud Drive, it’s important to ensure you have enough space in your iCloud account.
 The 5 GB that Apple gives you for free is likely not enough, so you will need to increase the amount of storage you pay for.
-There are four options: you can get 50 GB for $0.99 a month, 200 GB for $2.99 a month, 1 TB for $9.99 a month, and Apple recently introduced a new tier of 2 TB for $19.99 a month.
+There are three options: 50 GB for $0.99 a month, 200 GB for $2.99 a month, and 2 TB for $9.99 a month.

 When you are sure you have enough space in the cloud, you can check the Desktop & Documents Folders option and your Mac will read all of your files, then start uploading them.
 If you have a lot of files in these two folders, and limited bandwidth, it may take a while, even several days, for all these files to be uploaded.
 In addition, if your upstream bandwidth is low, it may take a long time to sync any large files.
 In this case, you may find this process to be unwieldy.

 The contents of these two folders now display in an iCloud section of the Finder sidebar.
 As you can see in the screenshot below, my Desktop and Documents folders show little cloud icons to the right of their names.